bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch4-4-1">4.4.1 Relative positioning</h3>
 <!------------------------------------------------------------------------------------------------>

-Up and till now, you\'ve probably noticed that all the Web sites you\'ve been making:
+Up and till now, you&#39;ve probably noticed that all the Web sites you&#39;ve been making:

 a lot of content on the left and a lot of white space on the right.

-This is because we\'ve allowed all of your HTML elements to stay in their default positions.
+This is because we&#39;ve allowed all of your HTML elements to stay in their default positions.

 However, when you look at Web sites out in the world, a lot of them are much better balanced.